rehierl/node-tree-outliner/about-sequences.md

 sequence represents the path an algorithm will take when traversing the document's tree of nodes.

-A memory hook: The start tags of a HTML text file have the exact same order.
+A memory hook: The start tags of an HTML file have the exact same order.

 ### Subsequent nodes